 I am a college lecturer in Politics at Pembroke College, Oxford and a DPhil candidate in International Relations at Nuffield College, Oxford.
 My research broadly concerns the relationship between law and the international order in a historical perspective.
 My current research project is on the nature of sovereignty in China during the Republican Era (1911–1949).

 My most recent paper, “Suzerainty, Semi-Sovereignty, and the Contested Creation of International Legal Hierarchies on China’s Borderlands”, received the 2020 Barbara W. Tuchman Prize for Best Paper in Historical International Relations by a Graduate Student from the International Studies Association.
-It is forthcoming in the Asian Journal of International Law.
+It will be published in the next issue of the Asian Journal of International Law and is available for free here.

 I am also interested in public law and political history.
 My recent paper on the United Kingdom Supreme Court’s Miller II/Cherry judgment for Policy Exchange can be found here.

-My work is funded by Nuffield College, the University of Oxford, the Social Sciences and Humanities Research Council of Canada, and the Moore Charitable Foundation.
+My work is funded by Nuffield College, the University of Oxford, the Social Sciences and Humanities Research Council of Canada, the Royal Historical Society and the Moore Charitable Foundation.